 Many specimens have endured Zone 7 and lower winter temperatures and being covered in thick ice and deep snow with little or no damage.
-Given the proper conditions and period of establishment, S. minor should be hardy throughout all Virginia zones.
+Given the proper conditions and period of establishment, S. minor should be hardy throughout all Virginia zone to 6.
 (See Resources, below, to determine your USDA Zone.)